 A fisherman reels in his line on the South Kohala coast as a sailboat passes by offshore.

 This particular bay is Kawaihae Harbor and the dock is used by small boats for boarding and deboarding, but in the early morning, fishermen try their luck here.
 Despite this being the main port for the west side of the island, it’s quite tranquil at this time and also features several palm trees, which soften the otherwise industrial scene.

 Posted in response to Becky’s July Squares challenge theme of ‘Trees.’
 See more responses here.

-This week’s Sunday Stills challenge theme is ‘Rise/Set.’
-See more offerings here.
+This week’s Sunday Stills challenge theme is ‘Sunrise or Sunset.’
+See more responses here.

 Wracked by my usual indecision, I opted for both.
 The top photo is a sunrise over Kohala Mountain.
 The second photo shows a fisherman at sunset, near the Old Coastguard Station at Upolu.

 The current Friendly Friday challenge theme is ‘Something Different.’
 See more responses here.

 I think in my 6+ years of doing this blog, I’ve posted exactly one black and white photo.
 So a selection of black and white scenes seemed like a suitable response for this challenge.

 The top photo is of morning clouds scudding over Mauna Kea as seen from the top of Pu’u Wa’awa’a.
 Second is a shot of surf crashing against an old wharf in North Kohala and, yes, I was secretly hoping the man on the wharf would get soaked!
 Third is a tenacious tree on the coast near Kawaihae.
 The bottom photo shows a small fishing boat in the ʻAlenuihāhā Channel, as seen from the North Kohala coast.